jshook/testclient/README.md

-## a Cassandra/CQL test client

-This was thrown together as a way to quickly get some specific tests running.
-It is a bit rough around the edges.

-Even though the code is not perfect or even pretty in places, It was evident that it might be useful to some.
-Many users need a starting point for testing application-specific data models with some degree of performance.
-It is not  a comprehensive testing tool, nor even a feature rich one like the new Cassandra stress tool.
-It's just a client that can allow users to test application-specific CQL workloads at speed.
-Sometimes, that's exactly what you need.
-So it is in that spirit that I share this thing that was supposed to be a quick-n-dirty testing rig.

-I will do light maintanaince on it and consider any requests that are submitted.
-However, this project is not my main focus.
-Some day, I'd like to release a proper scale testing tool, but this is not that tool.
-It's just a sapling.
-Please submit requests via the project page if you need bugs fixed or even small enhancements.

-### Requirements
+## A Testing Harness [name TBD]

+This project aims to provide a missing power tool in the test tooling arsenal.
+It doesn't aim to solve all problems for all people.
+What it aspires to do, it aspires to do very well.
+Here are the goals:

+1. Provide a useful and intuitive machine pattern for building and reasoning about performance tests.
+2. Minimize the amount of effort required to configure and run a test.
+3. Enable direct construction of tests which are based on specific data models, access patterns, and data distributions.
+4. Reduce testing time of many permutations by allowing tests to contain active logic.

+As mentioned above, this is primarily about performance testing.
+That said, support for other types of testing may be added in the future.

+## Scale

+For now, this is a single-instance client.
+For testing large clusters, you will still need to run multiple clients to provide adequate loading.
+Experience has shown that one client can adequately drive 3-5 target systems for typical workloads.
+As always, be sure to watch your metrics on both sides to ensure that your testing instrument isn't the thing being measured.

+## Getting Started

+You can begin at [Quick Start](quickstart.md) or consult the full [Users Guide](usersguide.md).

-To just use the client as it is, simply download the jar and run it with JVM version 7 or newer.
+To just use the client as it is, simply download the jar and run it with JVM version 8 or newer.
 This test client is released as an executable jar.
 See the project releases to download the jar directly.

-If you intend to use this source code as a starting point for running a dedicated test, then you might need to install maven first.
+If you intend to use this source code as a starting point for building an Activity Type or a Data Provider, then you might need to install maven first.

 ### Command Line